KL2001/flashforge_adventurer5m/README.md

 ### Important Note

-This integration's test suite is designed for local development only and requires access to a physical Flashforge Adventurer 5M printer.
+This integration's test suite is designed for local development only and requires access to a physical FlashForge Adventurer 5M Pro printer.
 To protect printer credentials and ensure safe testing practices, all test files are excluded from the git repository.

 ### Local Development Setup